 Mick Rossi’s music reveals a commitment to a strong classical foundation and rigorous approach to improvisation.
 Rossi’s recent accomplishments include his third string quartet premiering at Merkin Hall performed by the JACK QT ("Bartokian and energetic” - NY Times), “OMNI” commissioned and performed by yMusic for the Festival of New Trumpet (FONT), and his tenth solo album “160” released by Innova (“A masterpiece difficult to label” - AAJ).
 Upcoming fall releases include recordings with John King and Peter Hess, respectively.

-Rossi has also performed and recorded all over the world with artists including Laurie Anderson, Steven Bernstein, Big Lazy, Theo Bleckman, Angela Bofill, Kelly Clarkson, Jimmy Cliff, Leonard Cohen, Dave Douglas, Mark Dresser, Renee Fleming, Eric Friedlander, Hall and Oates, Carla Kihlstedt, Tony Malaby, Wynton Marsalis, Steve Reich, Carly Simon, Nadia Sirota, Wadada Leo Smith, Sting, Foday Suso, and Robert Wilson, among others.
-Performances include The Acropolis, BAM Next Wave, Barbes, The Barbican, Carnegie Hall, Glastonbury, iTunes, Knitting Factory, Luminato, Montreux, North Sea, River-to-River, and Tune-In Festivals, Hollywood Bowl, Jazz At Lincoln Center, Brooklyn, LA, London and NY Philharmonic, Metropolitan Opera, MoMA, National Sawdust, New Sounds, NPR’s All Things Considered, Q2, Roulette, Royal Albert Hall, Tonic, Town Hall, Saturday Night Live and every major concert hall and arena in the world.
+Rossi has also performed and recorded all over the world with artists including Laurie Anderson, Joshua Bell, Steven Bernstein, Big Lazy, Theo Bleckman, Angela Bofill, Kelly Clarkson, Jimmy Cliff, Leonard Cohen, Dave Douglas, Mark Dresser, Renée Fleming, Eric Friedlander, Philip Glass, Hall and Oates, Carla Kihlstedt, Tony Malaby, Wynton Marsalis, Steve Reich, Carly Simon, Paul Simon, Nadia Sirota, Wadada Leo Smith, Sting, Foday Suso, and Robert Wilson, among others.
+Performances include The Acropolis, BAM Next Wave, Barbes, The Barbican, Carnegie Hall, Glastonbury, iTunes, Knitting Factory, Montreux, North Sea, River-to-River and Tribeca Festivals, Hollywood Bowl, Jazz At Lincoln Center, Brooklyn, LA, London and NY Philharmonic, Metropolitan Opera, MoMA, National Sawdust, New Sounds, NPR’s All Things Considered, Q2, Roulette, Royal Albert Hall, Tonic, Town Hall, Saturday Night Live and every major concert hall and arena in the world.

-Rossi graduated from The College of New Jersey with a BA in percussion, studied privately with Dennis Sandole of Philadelphia, and went on to pursue a masters degree in composition from NYU.
+Rossi — a Hermitage Fellow — graduated from The College of New Jersey with a BA in percussion, studied privately with Dennis Sandole of Philadelphia, and went on to pursue a masters degree in composition from NYU.
 He lives and works in Brooklyn, NY.